 A quorum, which is a majority of the issued and outstanding shares of our common stock as of April 18, 2019, must be present, in person or by proxy, to conduct business at the Annual Meeting.
 A quorum is calculated based on the number of shares represented by the stockholders attending the Annual Meeting in person and by their proxy holders.
-If you indicate an abstention as your voting preference for all matters to be acted upon at the Annual Meeting, your shares will be counted toward a quorum but they will not be voted on any matter.
+If you indicate an abstention as your voting preference for all matters to be acted upon at the Annual Meeting, your shares will be counted toward a guorum but they will not be voted on any matter.

-Proposal 1: Amendment of the Amended and Restated Certificate of Incorporation to Effect a Phased Declassification of the Board of Directors over the Next Three Years then-outstanding shares of the Company, voting together as a single class.
+Proposal 1: Amendment of the Amended and Restated Certificate of Incorporation to Effect a Phased Declassification of the Board of Directors over the Next Three Years

+We are seeking approval of an amendment of Section 6 of our Amended and Restated Certificate of Incorporation to declassify the board over a three-year phase out period (see page 78 below), which when completed will allow for the election of all directors on an annual basis.
+This requires the affirmative vote of the holders of at least 66 2/3% of the voting power of the then-outstanding shares of the Company, voting together as a single class.
 For purposes of the vote on Proposal 1, abstentions and broker non-votes (as described below) will have the effect of a vote against Proposal 1.

-We are seeking approval of an amendment of Section 6 of our Amended and Restated Certificate of Incorporation to declassify the board over a three-year phase out period (see pages 73 to 74 below), which when completed will allow for the election of all directors on an annual basis.
-This requires the affirmative vote of the holders of at least $66^2/3\%$ of the voting power of the